lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 *  CoAP OSCORE_kid.

 {{Fig-OSCORE-Option}} shows the OSCORE Option format with those four fields superimposed on it.
-Note that the CoAP OSCORE_kidctx field includes directly the size octet s.
+Note that the CoAP OSCORE_kidctx field directly includes the size octet s.

 # Examples of CoAP header compression

 ## Mandatory header with CON message

-In this first scenario, the LPWAN Compressor at the Network Gateway side receives from an Internet client a POST message, which is immediately acknowledged by the device.
-For this simple scenario, the Rules are described in {{Fig-CoAP-header-1}}.
+In this first scenario, the SCHC Compressor at the Network Gateway side receives a POST message from an Internet client, which is immediately acknowledged by the Device.
+{{Fig-CoAP-header-1}} describes the SCHC Rule descriptions for this scenario.

 ~~~~